Note: This sterilization method is no longer available in the United States.

 Hysteroscopic sterilization provides a permanent form of birth control for women.
-It blocks the fallopian tubes which allow eggs to pass from the ovaries to the uterus.
 A device is placed in the fallopian tubes.
-It makes tissue grow which will then block the tubes.
+It makes tissue grow which will then block the tubes and prevent eggs from passing from the ovaries to the uterus.
 This will keep the sperm from reaching eggs.

 Reasons for Procedure

-Hysteroscopic sterilization is done to prevent pregnancy.
+This procedure is done to prevent pregnancy.
 It does not stop periods.
-It does not protect from sexually transmitted diseases.
+It does not protect from sexually transmitted infections (STIs).

 - Improper placement or slipping of device